 Part 1: You wanted a patio, but you got a swimming pool

 It’s easy to understand why someone would think that flat roofed houses are flat: it’s right there in the title!
 However, if you think about it from an engineering standpoint for a moment, you’ll realize that flat roofs must of course be built on a slight gradient so that rain and melting snow can roll off the structure and drain out.
-To facilitate the draining process, your roofer should install drainage points in the form of outlets along the parapet.
+To facilitate the draining process, your Toronto roofing contractor should install drainage points in the form of outlets along the parapet.
 That way, when the weather turns mild (which, thank god, we are finally starting to see here in Toronto), you can set up a patio with a great view on your flat roof for socializing or enjoying a glass of wine as the sun goes down.
 What you don’t want is for your patio to turn into a swimming pool.

 Part 2: Of Footballs, Pigeons, Squirrels & Leaves